 At different points in our lives, we struggle with the feeling that our life has lost its sense of purpose or direction.
 This experience of aimlessness may lead to feelings of depression, anxiety or confusion.

-I am a trainee psychotherapist with a passion for working alongside people to help them uncover what gives their lives meaning.
-My goal is to create a safe and supportive environment where together we can explore the challenges you’re facing and discover what a life well-lived looks like for you.
-I initially trained in Integrative Psychotherapy at the Minster Centre in London where I learned to work in a number of ways including Psychodynamic, Somatic and Humanistic approaches.
-I have continued my training at The New School of Psychotherapy and Counselling in London, where I am currently undertaking postgraduate work in Existential Psychotherapy.
-I draw upon all of these schools of thought to create bespoke approaches for each and every client I work with, ensuring that our work is suited to your goals for therapy and your views of the world.
+Fergus initially trained in Integrative Psychotherapy at the Minster Centre where they learned to work in a number of ways including using Psychodynamic, Somatic and Humanistic approaches.
+Fergus continued their post-graduate training in Existential Psychotherapy at The New School of Psychotherapy and Counselling.
+Fergus draws upon all of these schools of thought to create bespoke approaches for each and every client they work with, ensuring that it is suited to your goals for therapy and your views of the world.

-I also hold a BA in Sociology (Gender & Sexuality) and a MA in Gender, Sexuality & Culture.
-Prior to my career as a therapist I worked in the arts and culture sector.
-I am an award-winning writer working in theatre, television, fiction and games.
+Fergus also holds a BA in Gender & Sexuality Studies and an MA in Gender, Sexuality & Culture.
+Prior to their career as a therapist Fergus worked in the arts and culture sector, specialising in supporting artists from marginalised communities make ambitious new work.
+They are an award-winning artist working across theatre, television, prose, poetry and mobile games.

 For those who are new to it, therapy can seem like a daunting process.
 Much of what we think we know about therapy comes from films and television.
 You may be wondering if we’ll spend much of our time talking about your childhood, or whether I’ll be able to solve your problems.
 The reality is that therapy is a collaborative process.
 We’ll meet on a regular basis (usually weekly) for 50 minutes.
 Through our work together, you’ll have the opportunity to reflect more deeply on your life – your relationships, your hopes and ambitions, and your dilemmas and challenges.